gcallah/BookReviews/BiggarInterview/questions.md

 ## Intellectual vices

+The man who brought up Carlyle and manure vis=a-vis Mary Harrington.

+Given profs are not made for battle...?

 How does one respond to the revolutionary challenge, that asking for these virtues to be displayed by the oppressed is a way to make them "thoughtful and reasonable" about their oppression?